abarrainkua/SPECTRE/README.md

 # SPECTRE

-This repository contains the code to run SPECTRE, a framework to enhance minimax fairness guarantees without explicit access to demographic information.
+This repository contains the code to run SPECTRE (SPECTral uncertainty set for Robust Estimation), a framework to enhance minimax fairness guarantees without explicit access to demographic information.

 This approach builds upon the structure of the [Minimax Risk Classifier](http://www.jmlr.org/papers/v24/22-0339.html), extending it with additional specifications designed to promote fairness guarantees without requiring demographic information.
 Specifically, we map the original data into the frequency domain using a simple